 The CMS string monitoring increases the efficiency of your photovoltaic system.
 The easy-to-integrate system enables you to immediately detect either a defective string or a loss in performance, e.g., caused by contaminated or damaged panels and to quickly implement appropriate countermeasures.
 Main use is for string monitoring in combiner boxes to detect failures on PV strings.
 Benefits:

-- small sizes

-- high accuracy

-- quick installation start up time

 - freely selectable amount of measurement points